spotinst/help/src/docs/spot-security/features/analyze-risks/README.md

 # Analyze Risks

-The risk analysis feature provides visibility into your risks on several levels of granularity including a top-level aggregation per risk level, a list of all risks, and a drill-down level of Risk Details(link to Risk Details page) per each risk.
+The risk analysis feature provides visibility into your risks on several levels of granularity including a top-level aggregation per risk level, a list of all risks, and a drill-down level of [Risk Details](spot-security/features/analyze-risks/view-risk-details) per each risk.

 To analyze your risks, go to Spot Security in the left tree of the console and click Risk Analysis.